telerik/winforms-docs/virtualgrid/editing/editors.md

 ![virtualgrid-editing-editors001](images/virtualgrid-editing-editors001.png)

->note RadVirtualGrid can be made read-only by setting the __AllowEdit__ property to *false*.
+>tip RadVirtualGrid can be made read-only by setting the __AllowEdit__ property to *false*.
 In this case the editors would not appear.
 >

 Currently, __RadVirtualGrid__ supports the following editors out of the box: